 - Dublin had the highest residential density per square kilometre (581 dwellings per sq.km.).
 The next highest county, Louth, had a substantially lower density (63), followed by Kildare (47). - The residential densities in the counties of Limerick, Cork (both 31), Meath and Wexford (both 30) were above the national average (29.6 dwellings per km2).
 This may reflect either these counties' proximity to urban centres or large towns (which necessitate greater housing stocks), or a higher concentration of holiday homes in Wexford, for instance. - Leitrim (12) had the lowest residential density, followed by the Western counties of Mayo (12.6) and Roscommon (13).

-Figure 6.
-Residential Density by County (excluding Dublin), Q4 2014
+Figure 5.
+Dwellings per Thousand of the Population by County, Q4 2014